 AJO-Neo also shows several advantages compared to other similar imported devices in the market, the statement added.

-Development of convenient, non-invasive diagnostics based on deep understanding of physicochemical sciences is happening at a faster pace around the world, and the institutions focused on basic sciences such as SN Bose National Centre For Basic Sciences at Kolkata, are thus compelling partners in technology and device development, said Prof Ashutosh Sharma, Secretary, DST.
+Development of convenient, non-invasive diagnostics based on a deep understanding of physicochemical sciences is happening at a faster pace around the world, and the institutions focused on basic sciences such as SN Bose National Centre For Basic Sciences at Kolkata, are thus compelling partners in technology and device development, said Prof Ashutosh Sharma, Secretary, DST.

 The Technology has been transferred by the National Research Development Corporation (NRDC), a PSU under the Department of Scientific and Industrial Research to a Vijayawada based company, M/s Zyna Medtech Private Limited.